jhavlick/jhavlick/README.md

 You'll find here a projects that are designed to be both fun and informative for complete beginners.

 🛸 Let's learn, code, and explore the galaxies of programming together!
-Grab your spacesuit, because we're about to lift off on this amazing journey! 🌌🚀🌠
+Grab your spacesuit, come with me on this amazing journey! 🌌🚀🌠

 3...
 2...
 1...
 Liftoff!